London insurers in talks with Bank of England on in-house market

 LONDON, April 21 (Reuters) - London's commercial insurance market is in talks with the Bank of England about allowing companies to set up in-house insurers without unnecessary red tape, aiming to catch up with Bermuda, Singapore and the European Union, an industry body said on Thursday.

+Any final decision would be up to the UK government, the Bank of England's insurance policy head said.

-The commercial insurance market in the UK is still the largest in the world but to remain "top of the pile", there must be product innovation, such as by allowing so-called 'captives', or companies that open in-house insurance units, Caroline Wagstaff, chief executive of industry body the London Market Group, said.
+The commercial insurance market in the UK is the largest in the world but to remain top, there must be product innovation, such as by allowing so-called "captives," or companies that open in-house insurance units, Caroline Wagstaff, CEO of industry body the London Market Group, told a Westminster Business Forum event.

 Companies set up their own captive insurance units to insure their company directly, cutting out outside insurers.